experientials/ziloo/Hardware/standards/T-USB.md

 The OTG connector is the horizontal bar of the T.
 Using OTG mode the connector can be used as a USB device.
 The USB OTG connector allows you to use Ziloo as a traditional WebCam using a PC/Mac or Mobile Phone.
-In alternate mode it provides 4 lanes of ethernet connectivity.
+In alternate mode is still undefined, it could provide 2 lanes of UART and 2 lanes of I2C.
 The connector can also supply 5V power to the board.

 * LVDS / MIPI DSI